WakMun/PID_controller/README.md

 Lastly, the integral component was tuned.
 In fact, the car drove perfectly even with zero value of this component.
 It seems simulator does not simulate the systematic bias.

-in summary it was a twiddle algorithm implemented manually where I tuned each parameter individually on basis of look and feel of the cars driving before moving on to the next parameter.
+In summary, I followed the approach of twiddle algorithm manually.
+Each parameter was tuned individually on basis of look and feel of the car's driving before moving on to the next parameter.
 Here are the final value of parameters that I reached.

 ## Final Parameters